McQueen Origins in Scotland*

 retired in 2001.
 His hobbies are golf, thoroughbred horses and

-years as a child care director and later in the administrative management staff
+years as a child care director near Penrith NSW and later in the administrative management staff

 in the same field.
-Her hobbies are reading, history and travel.
-John and
+She is now fully retired and her hobbies are reading, history and

 Christine live in the Blue Mountains near Sydney, have 3 sons nearby and 6 grandchildren, Anna, Zoe, Catherine,